sap-tutorials/sap-build-apps/tutorials/codejam-07-connect-app-process/codejam-07-connect-app-process.md

 5. Click **Save** (upper right).

 >There is no need to do anything for the **Set data variable**, since the data variable is automatically set to **OrderItems** since it is the only data variable for this page.
-And since we want to blank it out, the **Record collection** can be left as set to nothing.
+And since you want to blank it out, the **Record collection** can be left as set to nothing.